Is the Government of St. Kitts & Nevis now a Criminal Enterprise?

 - Today CS Global Partners advertised a special in releasing a press release on PR NewsWire for journalist to pick up and publish a fear report on Lebanon and sell citizenships to Lebanese People to become St. Kitts and Nevis citizensships

-- CS Global Partners even has a special rate today and said in this advertorial press-release for a limite time only
+- CS Global Partners even has a special rate for St. Kitts and Nevis passports today and warned this is for a limited time only.

 - St. Kitts and Nevis in absense of tourism needs the money.
-The United States and the European Union will continue to let St. Kitts and Nevis in without visa.
+The United States and the European Union will continue to admit St. Kitts and Nevis citizens without visa.
 The United States actually has a special agreement with St. Kitts for a scheme to easily get a US work permit and Green Card- all for sale.

-Selling citizenship is the latest trendy business in the world by desperate countries to generate revenue.
-Such countries earned an excellent reputation in the world, so citizens enjoy advantages and access to the world.
+Selling citizenship is the latest trend in business in many money-hungry countries around the world.
+Such countries often have an excellent reputation in the world, so new citizens enjoy advantages and access to countries they usually could not easily get visas for.
 In the case of St. Kitts, a citizen can enter more than 160 countries without a visa.

-Such citizenship is also a backdoor to get a work permit and green card in the United States under a special treaty.
+Such citizenships are also a backdoor for work permits and green cards in the United States.

-CS Global Partners today advertised a special for a Lebanese family to become citizens of St. Kitts and Nevis.
+CS Global Partners today urged Lebanese families to become citizens of St. Kitts and Nevis.

+This is the message circulated to the People of Lebanon on behalf of the Government of St. Kitts and Nevis

+New Report Warns of a ‘Third Mass Exodus’ from Lebanon, Especially from Bi-Nationals as Crisis Accelerates

-The release starts with a report of fear designed to generate desperation and for journalists to take interest in the story pitch.
+St. Kitts and Nevis press release circulated by the countries representative CS GLobal Partners starts with a report of fear designed to generate desperation and for journalists to take interest in the story pitch.

-The release said: A report published by the Crisis Observatory at Lebanon’s American University of Beirut has concluded that the nation is entering a third mass exodus wave of emigration.
+A report published by the Crisis Observatory at the Lebanon’s American University of Beirut has concluded that the nation is entering a third mass exodus wave of emigration.
 According to the report, an internal indicator regarding Lebanon’s entry into a mass emigration wave is the high chance of emigration among Lebanese youth.
 Based on a survey done last year, 77 percent of Lebanese youth said they think about emigrating and seek it, and this percentage is the highest among all Arab countries.

 Lebanon has since endured numerous crises, including wars, assassinations, and political conflicts due to decades of corruption and bad governance.
 The Lebanese pound has sunk by around 80 percent, while depositors have lost access to their life savings.
 Many professionals, including doctors, academics, entrepreneurs, and designers, have left or are planning to go.
 In many cases, they are drawing on second nationalities acquired by parents or grandparents who left Lebanon in the emigration waves of the past.